Multi-Platform Database Support¶

 )

-Cloud Platforms (Databricks, BigQuery, Snowflake, Redshift):
+Cloud Platforms (Databricks SQL, BigQuery, Snowflake, Redshift):

 # Verify environment variables